Ponta Verde

-Ponta Verde (Portuguese meaning "green tip") is a beach in Maceió, capital city of Alagoas, state with the most beautiful coastline in Brazil.
+Ponta Verde (Portuguese meaning 'green tip') is a beach in Maceió, capital city of Alagoas state in Brazil.
 A tip of land that rises out of the sea and is covered by green palm trees.
 This is the phenomenon that gave its name to one of the most frequented beaches in Maceió.
-In the past, it housed one of the most famous symbols of the city, “The Rhea Neck”, a palm tree whose trunk resembled a rhea's neck.
+In the past, it housed one of the most famous symbols of the city, "The Rhea Neck", a palm tree whose trunk resembled a rhea's neck.
 It was located near the present Yacht Club Alagoas (Clube Alagoinha).
 The reefs form natural pools and it is very common, during low tides, to see tourists bathing in these pools, especially near the lighthouse.
 There are some stands with live music bars, restaurants, snack bars, and hotels.

 Geography

 Ponta Verde is localised in the South Zone.

 Climate

 Ponta Verde has a typical tropical climate, with warm to hot temperatures and high relative humidity all throughout the year.
 However, these conditions are relieved by a near absence of extreme temperatures and pleasant trade winds blowing from the ocean.
 January is the warmest month, with mean maximum of 31 °C and minimum of 22 °C; July experiences the coolest temperatures, with means of 26 °C and 15 °C. The absolute maximum and minimum are respectively 33 °C and 11.3 °C.